GaiTech-Robotics/roch_project/roch_robot/README.md

-s2_robot
+roch_robot
 ===========

-Robot ROS packages for the SawYer s2, for operating robot hardware.
+Robot ROS packages for the SawYer roch, for operating robot hardware.

- - s2_bringup : Bringup launch files and scripts.
+ - roch_bringup : Bringup launch files and scripts.
- - s2_base : Hardware driver for communicating with the onboard MCU.
+ - roch_base : Hardware driver for communicating with the onboard MCU.
+ - roch_ftdi : Udev rules files that how to identify /dev/roch.